tzraeq/Common.Logging.Log4Net.Universal2/README.md

 # Common.Logging.Log4Net.Universal
+Thanks to mperdeck
-Common Logging adapter for Log4Net
+This a nuget package, Common Logging adapter for latest version of log4net, published by using NuGet Package Explorer.